RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 **Note**: For the sake of argument, "human life" in this section refers to humans after birth.
 This is not a universal definition.
 To learn more about this topic, see [section 1](#1-right-to-life-for-the-unborn).
 {{< /alert >}}

-Certain societal structures can lead to the devaluation of human life.
+It is true that societies and their systems can devaluate human lives.

-For instance, war persists as an assumed part of modern civilization, often described as a "necessary evil."
-The tobacco and alcohol industries remain legal and popular despite their known health risks such as the former killing up to half of its users.[^12] Automobiles remain central to many societies despite the 40,000 deaths they caused in the US in 2022 alone.[^7]
+For instance, warfare and its casualties have become accepted parts of modern civilization, despite their devastating human cost.
+The tobacco and alcohol industries remain legal and popular despite their known health risks such as cigarettes killing up to half of its users.[^12] Automobiles remain central to many societies despite the 40,000 deaths they caused in the US in 2022 alone.[^7]

-By contrast, abortion procedures cannot directly devalue the lives of those already born.
+By contrast, abortion procedures cannot devalue the lives of those already born.
 No legal framework has suggested that permitting abortion diminishes the rights or protections of living persons.
 Countries with legal abortion maintain robust public health metrics and mortality statistics.
 These societies continue to invest in life-saving initiatives, from healthcare improvements to accident prevention.
 The resources devoted to protecting and preserving life have not decreased with abortion legalization.

 The claim that abortion access diminishes the value of existing human life lacks logical and empirical support - no demonstrable connection exists between the two.

 Since measuring abortion's influence on the value of human life proves difficult, claiming a cause-effect relationship without evidence creates a False Cause fallacy.
 Such reasoning assumes connections without sufficient proof.

-#### 6b.
+#### COMPLETED 5b.
 Death in Cultural Context

-Abortions are not treated as celebratory events but rather as medical procedures for those in need.
+Some anti-abortion beliefs argue that celebrating abortions is morally wrong because it involves the death of a potential human life.
+However, this argument distorts both the nature of abortions and Western cultures' attitudes toward death.
+Abortions are not treated as celebratory events but rather as medical procedures for those in need, and the acknowledgment of death is deeply woven into Western cultural traditions.

-Western cultures already incorporate death into their ceremonies and traditions.
-Funeral rites hold cultural importance, while birthdays mark our time alive, ceasing only at death.

-Death is also a crucial storytelling element in folklore.
-Important deaths from the most significant stories and myths include King Arthur, Darth Vader, Achilles, Oedipus, Socrates, and Alexander Hamilton only to name a few.
+Western society has long incorporated death into its ceremonies and traditions.
+Funeral rites hold profound cultural importance, while birthdays mark our journey through life until death.
+Death also serves as a central narrative theme in folklore and literature, appearing in the stories of legendary figures such as King Arthur, Darth Vader, Achilles, Oedipus, Socrates, and Alexander Hamilton, only to name a few.

-But arguably, the most significant death in Western culture is that of Jesus Christ, the Savior of Christianity, a religion centered around His death.
-This event is commemorated by both Christians and non-Christians during Holy Week, which includes Good Friday and Easter.
+But arguably, the most significant death in Western culture is that of Jesus Christ, whose figure and death are fundamental to Christianity.
+The crucifixion of Jesus is commemorated every year during  Holy Week, which includes Good Friday and Easter, by both Christians and non-Christians alike.

-Outside the realm of fiction, the United States memorializes its citizens' deaths in various ways, particularly through monuments honoring fallen soldiers[^8] (see figure 1).
+Beyond religion, Western societies also memorialize the deaths of its citizens through powerful symbols like monuments honoring fallen soldiers, as exemplified by the Vietnam Veterans Memorial [^8] (see figure 1).

 ![View of names etched into the granite face of the Vietnam Veterans Memorial](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4c/Vietnam_Veterans_Memorial_reflection_in_low_light.jpg/1280px-Vietnam_Veterans_Memorial_reflection_in_low_light.jpg "View of names etched into the granite face of the Vietnam Veterans Memorial, by National Park Service - https://www.flickr.com/photos/42600860@N02/51971811478/")

-Unlike these cultural acknowledgments of death, abortion has no associated holidays or ceremonies.
-It rarely appears in storytelling, even in contemporary works, and those who undergo the procedure do not typically mark it with celebration.
+In contrast, abortion has no associated holidays or ceremonies, rarely appears in storytelling, even in contemporary works, and those who undergo the procedure do not typically celebrate it.

-Given that Western society already encompasses various cultural expressions of death, while abortion remains separate from these traditions, the "culture of death" argument proves unsupported.
+Since Western cultures already celebrate death while excluding abortions, the "culture of death" argument is unsupported.

 [^1]: https://www.ansirh.org/research/ongoing/turnaway-study
 [^2]: https://www.who.int/news-room/fact-sheets/detail/abortion